limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 ![screenshot-11](/assets/images/posts/trollcave-walkthrough/screenshot-11.png)

-Once the file is uploaded, we can view the file information simply by going to `/user_files/[file_number]` or `/user_files/[file_number].json` like this.
+Once I've uploaded the file, I was able to view the file information by going to `/user_files/[file_number]` or `/user_files/[file_number].json` like this.

 ![screenshot-12](/assets/images/posts/trollcave-walkthrough/screenshot-12.png)

-Now that we know the absolute path of where the file is uploaded to, we can start to explore how to exploit this.
-At the upload page, we saw that an alternative file name can also be provided.
+Now that we know the file's absolute path, we can start to explore how to exploit this.
+At the upload page, we saw that we can also provide an alternative file name.
 Could this be the ticket in?

-When I gained access to **Superadmin** , more blog posts were unlocked and I saw one particular blog post and comment that could potentially be the key information to gaining access.
+When I gained access to **Superadmin** , I unlocked more blog posts and I saw a particular blog post and comment that could potentially be the key information to gaining access.

 _User `rails` is present.
-Maybe SSH is possible?_
+SSH is possible?_

 ![screenshot-13](/assets/images/posts/trollcave-walkthrough/screenshot-13.png)